openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/LocalizationKit/cj-apis-resource_manager.md

 public func getMediaBase64ByName(resName: String, density!: ?ScreenDensity = None): String
 ```

-**Function:** Gets the image resource corresponding to the specified screen density by resource name and returns the Base64 encoding of the image resource.
+**Function:** Retrieves the image resource corresponding to the resource name for the specified screen density and returns the Base64 encoding of the image resource.

 **System Capability:** SystemCapability.Global.ResourceManager